ellysh/bash-programming-from-scratch/manuscript/answers.md

 ~58362 = 0001 1100 0000 0101 = 7173
 ```

-If you apply bitwise NOT on signed two-byte integers, the results differ:
+If you apply bitwise NOT for signed two-byte integers, you get other results.
+They look this way:
 {line-numbers: false}
 ```
  56 = 0000 0000 0011 1000